neraath/neraath.github.io/_posts/2012-06-25-restful-web-services-authentication-in-zend-framework.markdown

 <h3>OAuth</h3>

-{% pullquote %}

-They use an open protocol called <a href="http://oauth.net/" target="_blank">OAuth</a>. {" OAuth is a clever way of performing a handshake and passing signed messages between servers to obtain an access token to perform activities on behalf of the requestor. "} Your password is entered only at the site where the password is stored, yet the site requesting access will still be able to access your data in a secure way as if it were you accessing the data.
+They use an open protocol called <a href="http://oauth.net/" target="_blank">OAuth</a>.
+OAuth is a clever way of performing a handshake and passing signed messages between servers to obtain an access token to perform activities on behalf of the requestor.
+Your password is entered only at the site where the password is stored, yet the site requesting access will still be able to access your data in a secure way as if it were you accessing the data.

-{% endpullquote %}

 OAuth is the perfect solution to my authentication problem.
 There's just one issue: it takes time to setup and implement correctly.
 In no particular order, the steps include:
 <ul>